AdrianFreemantle/the-trench/docs/PLAN.md

 - Messaging entities:
   - Single queue `orders` for `OrderPlaced` messages.
 - Uses a public endpoint with network/firewall rules; no Private Endpoint (Standard tier does not support Private Link).
-- Initially allow broad access for simplicity; in Phase 5.4 you will tighten Service Bus network rules to allow only the Azure Firewall public IP (and any required admin IPs/VPN ranges).
+- Initially allow broad access for simplicity; in **Phase 2.5.2** you will tighten Service Bus network rules to allow only the Azure Firewall public IP (and any required admin IPs/VPN ranges).

 **Outcome:**
 - All core PaaS resources exist, but no identities, roles, or workloads use them yet.